vdbrink/vdbrink.github.io/projects/automate_christmas_decorations.md

 ## Upcoming projects

-For this year I have an additional project.
+For this year I have an additional project I will work on.
+Here are already the specs of this project.
 I will use wireless lights, with different colors and brightness and controlled by a remote.
 I want to put the lights in a paper star and use a Zigbee IR remote control to replace the original remote so this can be automated.